Uber Has Been Using a Secretive Program To Identify Enforcement Officers And Prevent Them From Hailing Cars

 I completely agree.
 The whole Greyball program is a feature not a bug.
 Without an aggressive company the monopoly of taxis in so many cities would never have been broken.
 The law is on the side of lobbyists who are paid by incumbents to prevent competition.
 I can't tell you how many times I tried to hail a cab in NYC before Uber and simply could not get one.
 I have similarly been unable to get a cab without 24 hours notice sometimes in the suburbs.
 The artificial shortage of taxis in NYC is what economics t

-Of course they do (Score:5, Insightful)
+Of course they do (Score:4, Insightful)

 Their entire business model is based on violating laws so it makes sense they would build tools to make that as easy possible.